Sigma3Wolf/ConsoleEx/README.md

 Newtonsoft.Json is only required for the Saving/Restoring capability, you can remove that requirement by removing:
 - vcxSettingsJson_v2.04.cs
 - vcxSettingsJson_data.cs
-- this line: PrototypeOmega.JsonSettings.Read();
-- this line: PrototypeOmega.JsonSettings.Save();
-- all lines related to: JsonSettings.data
+- all lines related to: JsonSettings

 ## **Visual**